Trump Impeachment Recap: Dems Wrap With Exhortation To Act

 President Trump will go on abusing his office and imperiling elections unless the Senate removes him, House Democrats argued on Friday as they wrapped their opening presentation in Trump's impeachment trial.

-Rep. Adam Schiff, D-Calif., warned in some of his strongest language yet that what he called Trump's venality and moral bankruptcy would only grow worse if Congress permits him to remain president after what Democrats say he's committed.
+Rep. Adam Schiff, D-Calif., warned in some of his strongest language yet that what he called Trump's venality and moral bankruptcy would only grow worse if Congress allows him to remain president after what Democrats say he's committed.

 "You don't realize how important character is in the highest office of the land until you don't have it," Schiff said.
 "There can be little doubt that President Trump will continue to invite foreign interference in our election ... that poses an imminent threat to our democracy."